desmos-labs/desmos/docs/testnets/join-public.md

 Your node is now in a pristine state while keeping the original `priv_validator.json` and `config.toml`.
 If you had any sentry nodes or full nodes setup before, your node will still try to connect to them, but may fail if they haven't also been upgraded.

 :::warning
 Make sure that every node has a unique `priv_validator.json`.
 Do not copy the `priv_validator.json` from an old node to multiple new nodes.
-Running two nodes with the same `priv_validator.json` will cause you to double sign.
+Running two nodes with the same `priv_validator.json` will cause you to **double sign**.
 :::

 ## Software Upgrade